NBISweden/elixir_evaluation_evaluation/docs/methods_3.md

     What is your favorite color?,Open question,Neutral
     ```

+## Phase 5

-The end product is the set of questions that had more 'yes' than 'no' votes:
+From the questions and votes, select the set of questions
+that had more 'yes' than 'no' votes:
 these are the questions that this NBIS community thinks are useful.

 ???- question "How does that data set look like?"